 Today, the the prominence of UX designers has increased as many products and services occupy the online landscape.
 While User Experience certainly is nothing “new,” its modern practices reference many aspects of professions that were heretofore only related tangentially.
 For example: System Architecture, Product Design, and Human–computer Interaction.

 It’s not surprising, then, that the artifacts of UX design are many and varied: sketches, sitemaps, user–flow diagrams, mental models, user research, website analytics, etc. (None of which adds perceived value to a client.
 Clients want to know when their website will be done and why it hasn’t been done faster.)
 These UX artifacts, in turn, expedite future processes and, hopefully, direct the project in its (often forgotten) effort for quality and consistency.
 Sound familiar?

-What makes the role of the UX Designer even more challenging is that there exists a sort of “brand preemption” online—users begin to with a number of expectations for products and services they use online.
-This means that not only does a UX Designer have to ensure a consistent and quality experience, they also have to appeal to their users sensibilities.
-In sum, there are plenty of responsibilities to go around when it comes to UX direction on a project.
+What makes the role of the UX Designer even more challenging is that there exists a sort of “brand preemption” online—users begin to hold a number of expectations for products and services they use online.
+This means that not only does a UX Designer have to ensure a consistent and quality experience, they also have to appeal to their users’ sensibilities.
+In sum, there is plenty of responsibility to go around when it comes to UX direction on a project.

 The state of things

 Today, project roles are loosely defined because many project teams are small in scale.
 It doesn’t take too many distinct roles to create an online identity: generally one designer and one or two developers.
 Cap this off with a CEO or a project manager, add in a nice budget, and in a couple of months you’ll have a shippable product.

 Especially with the economy the way it is, it seems that this model has become the norm.
 How do CEOs and investors hedge their bets?
 They hire a project manager.
 Projects managers have traditionally been good at making teams deliver a functional application on time and within budget; but as a UX designer, I know that isn’t all that matters.